tomiGoljevscek/Oxide.Docs/source/includes/plugin_api.md

     # the structure of the type matters, not the name
     getReturn = self.EpicPlugin.Call("GetReturn")

-    # Send parameters through as variables after the hook name
+    # Send parameters through as variables after the method name
     takeParam = self.EpicPlugin.Call("TakeParam", "param1", 1024)

     # Access returned object like dictionary